Industrial Water Treatment Solutions

 - Cost of operating (acid & caustic chemical volume required)

 - Flow rates

-Dealkalizer systems are typically used in boiler water treatment but can be used in various applications.
+Dealkalizer systems are typically used in boiler water treatment but can be used in various other applications.
 To design a dealkalizer system, it is important to determine the complete water treatment needs of the customer.
-This includes the quality of the water needed, the quality of the supply water, flow rate needed, and daily capacity needed.
+This includes the quality of the water needed, the quality of the supply water, flow rate needed, and the daily capacity needed.

 Arsenic Removal Systems